Has your child been diagnosed with Autism or Autism Spectrum Disorder (ASD) or Aspergers?

 Here is a list of studies that have raised questions about vaccine efficacy and safety:

-Intensive, sustained special education programs and behavior therapy early in life can help children acquire self-care, social, and job skills often improve functioning and decrease symptom severity and maladaptive behaviours.
-Available approaches include applied behaviour analysis (ABA), developmental models, structured teaching, speech and language therapy, social skills therapy, and occupational therapy.
+Autism treatment includes intensive, sustained special education programs and behavior therapy early in life can help children acquire self-care, social, and job skills often improve functioning and decrease symptom severity and maladaptive behaviours.
+Available approaches for autism treatment include applied behaviour analysis (ABA), developmental models, structured teaching, speech and language therapy, social skills therapy, and occupational therapy.

 There are many alternative therapies that parents often use to treat their autistic children.
 These include naturopathy, homeopathy, ayuerveda, hydrotherapy, orthomolecular medicine etc. For most of these CAM (Complementary and Alternative Medicine) modalities, there is lot of anecdotal evidence but most therapies have not been tested on a large scale in a scientific manner.
 Hence there is little or no evidence either for or against such therapies.
 Any CAM treatment for Autism symptoms should only be taken from a certified practitioner in that CAM modality.

 Homeopathy is one of the most popular alternative systems of medicine.
-Despite some controversy regarding its mode of action, the anecdotal evidence for Homeopathy is so strong that it is recognized by dozens of National governments as effective medical modality.
+Homeopathy is recognized by dozens of National governments as effective medical modality.
 There are tens of millions of patients across the world using homeopathy.
-Despite the negative comments at Wikipedia Homeopathy page, which has been sabotaged by skeptics, there are increasing number of clinical and laboratory studies, not just on humans, but also on animals and plants, which have demonstrated the effectiveness of potentised homeopathic remedies.
+There are increasing number of clinical and laboratory studies, not just on humans, but also on animals and plants, which have demonstrated the effectiveness of potentised homeopathic remedies.

 Homeopathic medicine is one of the most popular alternative systems used for Autism treatment.
 There are several books and websites dedicated to providing information about homeopathic treatment of Autism.
 YouTube also has many videos from parents giving positive testimonials of homeopathic treatment for their children.